jprovoeasi/Oefening-UITableView-0/README.md

-# Oefening-UITableView-0
+# Exercise-UITableView-0

-In deze oefening maak je gebruik van een **static** UITableView.
+In this exercise you will learn to use a **static** UITableView.

 ## Tips
-1. De UITableView configureer je vanuit het storyboard.
-Selecteer de UITableView en gebruik de **attributes inspector**.
+1. The UITableView is configured from the storyboard.
+Select the UITableView and use the **attributes inspector**.
-2. Deze oefening kan je volledig in het storyboard maken.
+2. This exercise can be solved completely from the storyboard.

-## Opgaves
+## Tasks
-1. Maak voor deze oefening zelf een nieuw project aan.
+1. Create a new project for this exercise.
-2. Voeg een UITableViewController toe aan het storyboard.
+2. Add a UITableViewController to the storyboard.
-3. Configureer de UITableViewController in het storyboard.
-Gebruik hiervoor de attributes inspector.
+3. Configure this UITableViewController in het storyboard.
+Use the attributes inspector.
-4. Voeg 1 sectie toe met 1 static row toe die een UIViewController **pusht**.
-Geef de sectie een geschikte naam.
+4. Add 1 section with 1 static row that **pushes** a UIViewController.
+Give the section an appropriate name.
-5. Voeg 1 sectie toe met 1 static row toe die een UIViewController **modaal** toont.
-Geef de sectie een geschikte naam.
+5. Add 1 section with 1 static row that presents a UIViewController **modally**.
+Give the section an appropriate name.

-## Oplossing
+## Solutions
-De oplossingen vind je terug onder de branch **oplossing** van deze repository.
+The solutions are available in the **oplossing** branch of this repository.